eliaskosunen/scnlib/README.md

 Older compilers may work, but it is not guaranteed.
 GCC 4.x support will not be provided, as its C++11 support is too buggy.
 Same thing applies for VS 2015, due to its inability to handle templates.

-## Stability

-The master-branch will be API-stable until the next minor release, 0.2.
-It will receive API-compatible bugfixes, should any be necessary, tagged appropriately (0.1.1 etc).

-The dev-branch will not be stable.
-It may be rebased, and will contain changes that may break your code.
-Please don't depend on it, unless you really want to live on the edge.

-No ABI stability is guaranteed at this point, and none will be pre-1.0.

-This is still a pre-1.0 library, so there's bound to be bugs.
-If you find one, _please_ report it.

 ## Benchmarks